hyv3m1nd/classemulator/README.md

 **sste_common_emulator.py**: a real-life inheritance example.
 Note that sste_common.py is proprietary and not provided here.
 **experimental_emulator.py**: an early version of emulator.py, which contains documentations of other libraries and code that may be useful.
 **steps.py**: a work in progress and a part of a broader plan to reimagine how my team uses the pyats testing framework.
 This is not directly related to classemulator.
 It is instead used to simplify a pattern of putting try-except in a step, which is used extensively in my team.
 **emulator_test.py**: a simplified version of a real-life pyats test.
-It combines classemulator, steps, and a singleton-facade together to refactor my team's testing framework.
+It combines classemulator, steps, and a singleton-facade I call Globals together to refactor my team's testing framework.
 Note that this test requires a yaml file, which is converted into test_data, as well as a testbed file.
 These files contain proprietary information and are not provided.

 ## Requirements
 This class is written in Python 3.9.13 or above.
 Backward compatibility with earlier versions may be possible but is not guaranteed.